Do you want to experience the unique sound of a high-end tube amplifier, without the high-end cost.

 Is DIY for Me?

 The difficulty level relates to the information in the table below.
-Levels 1 and 2 do not require previous experience.
-Levels 3 and 4 require some knowledge of electronic components and their usage, and moderate construction skills, or they may have voltages over 30 Volts.
-Level 5 is for those who have experience handling very small electronic components and analysing complex circuitry.
+Levels 1 and 2 do not require any previous experience.
+Levels 3 and 4 require some knowledge of electronic components and their usage, and reasonable soldering skills or they have voltages over 50 Volts.
+Level 5 is for those who have experience handling very small electronic components and analyzing complex circuitry.

 If you feel you don't have the necessary experience you should either seek help from someone who does, or you should build a few simple electronics kits first.
 Easy steps!

-Please also read the section on valve safety.
+Please also read the section on valve safety, and remember we are always here to help.

 Tube amplifiers are safe unless they are physically damaged, misused, poorly located, or are being worked-on without taking appropriate safety precautions.